tianzhaotju/CODA/README.md

-#### (7) The influence of N in terms of average ASR across all the tasks.
+#### (7) The influence of N in terms of average ASR across all the subjects.
 <img src="./figs/N.png" alt="drawing" width="1000">

 --- ---

 ## Acknowledgement
-We are very grateful that the authors of Tree-sitter, CodeBERT, GraphCodeBERT, ALERT, and CARROT make their code publicly available so that we can build this repository on top of their code.
+We are very grateful that the authors of Tree-sitter, CodeBERT, GraphCodeBERT, CodeT5, ALERT, and CARROT make their code publicly available so that we can build this repository on top of their code.